sahej-dev/Snow/README.md

 # Installation

 ## Method 1: GitHub (Recommended)
 You can directly download the latest release of the .apk file from the [releases page](https://github.com/sahej-dev/Snow/releases).
-If you are not sure about which .apk file you should download then just download the one named `snow.apk`.
+If you are not sure about which .apk file you should download then just download the one named `snow.apk` from the latest release.

 ## Method 2: Build from Source